-My next book reveals a thousand year history of migraine.
-This will be published by Johns Hopkins University Press in 2019 in paperback and open access.
-For full details, advance reviews and to pre-order, click here.
-For more on the migraine project as a whole see the research blog.
+My current book reveals a two thousand year history of migraine.
+Migraine: A History is published by Johns Hopkins University Press (2019) and available in paperback.
+For more details, click here.

 My first book, Health, Medicine and the Sea (Manchester, 2012) was about the health and experiences of ordinary people – convicts and emigrants – who sailed to Australia in the nineteenth century.
 In 2016 it won the first Harold Langley Book Prize for Excellence in Maritime History.

-I am a Fellow of the Royal Historical Society, and regularly review for academic journals and funders.
+I am a Fellow of the Royal Historical Society in the UK, and regularly review for academic journals and funders.
 From 2010-2016 I was a committee member and edited the quarterly Gazette for the members of the Society for the Social History of Medicine.

 If you would like to talk to me about my research, discuss a speaking engagement or enquire about undertaking historical consultancy work, please get in touch using the Contact page.